Wells, William Nathan

 Collection date: Aug 1909

-William had a younger brother John Edward Wells (known as Jack), who was baptised at Bampton on 9/4/1871, son of ‘Annie Taylor’ - again no father’s name.
+William had a younger brother John Edward Wells (known as Jack), who was baptised at Bampton on 9/4/1871, son of ‘Annie Taylor’ - a reversion to her maiden name and again no father specified.
 In the 1871 census at Weald (a hamlet just outside Bampton) William (3) and John (3 months) were living in the house of their grandmother, Hannah (Maria) Wells, age 55, needlewoman.
-Their mother was with them, listed as Annie Wells, unmarried aged 21.
-Both her boys were, however, listed then with the surname of Taylor.
+Their mother was with them, listed as Annie Wells this time, unmarried aged 21.
+Both her boys were, however, listed then with the surname of Taylor!

 The full story is that Hannah Maria (née Radband, bp Jly 1814, daughter of Thomas Radband 1776-1854, a morris dancer) married Charles Taylor in 1838 but he died in 1849, leaving her with 5 children to support, the youngest being (Sarah) Annie Taylor (baptised 2/9/1849).
 After Hannah was remarried to George Wells, labourer, on 27/9/1852, they had one son of their own - George Wells Jr, born that same year.

 (Sarah) Annie Taylor/Wells, having returned to her mother Hannah with her 2 infant boys in 1871, left them in Hannah's care in the 1881 census.
 William, 13, had by then switched his surname back to ‘Wells’ (as did his brother John).
 They were still being cared for by grandmother Hannah and her husband George Wells.